JieZheng-ShanghaiTech/KG4SL/README.md

 ﻿# KG4SL
 Synthetic lethality (SL) is a promising gold mine for the discovery of anti-cancer drug targets.
 KG4SL is a novel graph neural network (GNN)-based model, by incorporating knowledgegraph message-passing into SL prediction.
 The knowledge graph was constructed using 11 kinds of entities including genes,compounds, diseases, biological processes, and 24 kinds of relationships that could be pertinent to SL.
-The integrationof knowledge graph can help harness the independence issue and circumvent manual feature engineering by conducting message-passing on the knowledge graph.
+The integration of knowledge graph can help harness the independence issue and circumvent manual feature engineering by conducting message-passing on the knowledge graph.
 ## Dataset collection
     The data used to train and test the KG4SL is downloaded from a comprehensive database of synthetic lethal gene pairs named SyLethDB (http://synlethdb.sist.shanghaitech.edu.cn/v2/#/).
     Its latest version includes a set of 36,402 human SL pairs, as well as a knowledge graph (KG) with 11 kinds of entities and 24 kinds of relationships.
 The details of the data refer to the paper 'KG4SL: Knowledge Graph Neural Network for Synthetic Lethality Prediction in Human Cancers'.